Kitchen Remodel Timeline: What to Expect at Every Phase

 Comparison: Full Kitchen Remodel vs. Partial Kitchen Renovation Timeline

-How long does a typical kitchen renovation take when you are not doing everything at once?
-Partial renovations, meaning those targeting specific systems or finishes without a full remodel, move significantly faster, but they carry their own sequencing requirements and risk considerations.
+How long does a typical kitchen renovation take when you're not doing everything at once?
+Partial renovations, projects that target specific systems or finishes rather than a full remodel, move significantly faster.
+They still carry their own sequencing requirements and risks, though.

 Scope Typical Duration Key Dependencies